sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

     :autograde: unittest
     :datafile: turtleClasses.jar

     Can you add another turtle object to the code below?
+    The third turtle should draw a square by repeatedly turning left and moving forward.
     ~~~~
     import java.util.*;
     import java.awt.*;